 Our dedicated team of trainers can help you or your organisation boost your autism understanding and confidence.
 Find out more about our training professionals by reading their profiles below.

 Felicity has wide-ranging experience delivering training on topics including understanding autism, autism in employment and customer service.
-She now leads on the delivery of Understanding Autism training for the work experience project.

 Find out more about Felicity by reading her one page profile.

 Michelle is responsible for the development, creation and delivery of training products and consultancy services at Ambitious about Autism.
 She has over 12 years’ experience working as a senior leader, trainer and researcher in residential and education settings which specialise in supporting children, young people, and adults with Autism.

 Michelle’s autism research background, both managing and conducting research projects and her Masters degree in Autism Studies from the Tizard Centre, supports the integrity and development of training materials and resources utilised by Ambitious About Autism.
 She has a wealth of experience designing and implementing quality assurance processes and procedures, to measure the impact and outcomes of services delivered.
 She ensures the organisation's practice and policy is delivered to the highest possible standard, in the best interest of the individual/s and their families being supported, improving quality of life outcomes.

 Find out more about Michelle by reading her one page profile.

 Gil has worked for many years in HR and has got a special interest and experience in learning, training, and skills development.